 One is a romance.
 One features giant killer sharks eating everybody in sight.
 But other than that, they're just about the same, so here are a couple other key differences to help you figure out which one you're watching:

-• This year's edition of "The Deep Blue Sea" stars Rachel Weisz as a British lady who begins an extra-marital affair with Tom Hiddleston's ex-Royal Air Force pilot in the days after World War II.
+• "The Deep Blue Sea" stars Rachel Weisz as a British lady who begins an extra-marital affair with Tom Hiddleston's ex-Royal Air Force pilot in the days after World War II.
 If you see people wearing overcoats and fedoras, you know you're watching this version.

 • Oh, one other thing: The sharks in the 1999 version were mutated by an experimental cure for Alzheimer's.
 Strangely, the film was still not introduced as evidence during the Supreme Court's recent health care debate.